Berkshire Healthcare NHS FT RGB White LEFT

 Make sure your child avoids caffeinated or fizzy drinks, and drinks with artificial flavourings, colourings, and sweeteners.
 Blackcurrant and orange favours in particular can irritate the bladder making it want to empty more regularly.

-Encourage your child to use the toilet between 4 and 7 times a day.
-You may find this reward chart from Eric useful to reward them.
-Reward them for drinking and toileting, rather than for being dry.
+Encourage your child to use the toilet between 4 and 7 times a day and reward them for drinking and toileting, rather than for being dry.

 Nighttime Bedwetting Advice